Dismounted/MustacheCake/README.md

 Sorry!
 I've tried to make it as straightforward as possible, by providing a light "glue" between CakePHP and Mustache.
 Once you get the hang of using MustacheCake, it should make a lot of sense.

 Included in this repo are the default Cake layouts and views transposed to work with MustacheCake.
 Looking at these may make the usage scenarios clearer.
+They are located in `MustacheCake/View/Layouts` and `MustacheCake/View/Pages`.